 Over the years we have found some authors work really well in guaranteeing enjoyable book club reads.
-A bit of adventure (Boyd), a touch of wry humour (Bennett), a satisfying classic (Hemingway) or simply a modern classic (Sebastian Faulks and Ian McEwan).
-Here is our shopping list of authors to consider.
+A bit of adventure (Boyd), a touch of wry humour (Bennett), a satisfying classic (Hemingway), a modern classic (McEwan) or for a gripping adventure (Boyne).
+Here is our shopping list of favourite authors to consider.

 - for people who love books -